andersp89/computer-sience-curriculum/1_Introduction to CS - CS50 - Harvardx/README.md

-# Introduction to CS - CS50
+# Introduction to Computer Science

 Completed course [Introduction to Computer Science - CS50](https://www.edx.org/course/cs50s-introduction-to-computer-science) by **Harvardx**.
 The course is an introduction to the intellectual enterprises of computer science and the art of programming.
 This course teaches students how to think algorithmically and solve problems efficiently.
 Topics include abstraction, algorithms, data structures, encapsulation, resource management, security, and software engineering.
 Languages include C, Python, and SQL plus students’ choice of: HTML, CSS, and JavaScript (for web development).